scalesocket/scalesocket/docs/man/examples/multiplayer.md

 We want to:
 * let players join rooms based on URL
 * start a new `server.py` process when a new user connects
+* send client connect and disconnect events to the server
 * host the static files

 To do this, start ScaleSocket using: